jhnbyrn/951-KLR-PAGES/index.md

 ## Navigating This Site

 I've broken my work down into 2 sections: a walkthrough of most of the key features, with code snippets (currently still work-in-progress), and a reference section with fairly raw information.
-You could just dive into the disassembled code in the reference section - it's annoted with brief function descriptions, and you can use the pin assignments page for reference.
+You could just dive into the disassembled code in the reference section - it's annotated with brief function descriptions, and you can use the pin assignments page for reference.
 But I'm assuming that most people reading this will benefit from a more gentle introduction, and that's what the walkthrough is for.
 It's written to be read in the order presented below - the code can be pretty complicated in parts, even for simple features, and I need to assume that you have the basics down by the time you start looking at more advanced things like knock detection.

 ## Features